arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/gfx-guide/gfx-guide.md

 ## GFX & Touch Example

-The GFX library can be used together with the [Arduino_GigaDisplay_Touch](https://github.com/arduino-libraries/Arduino_GigaDisplayTouch) library
+The GFX library can be used together with the [Arduino_GigaDisplay_Touch](https://github.com/arduino-libraries/Arduino_GigaDisplayTouch) library.
+The below example demonstrates how to read a touch point and trigger a function, using a simple if statement.

+***Learn more about the Giga Display's touch interface in the [Touch Interface Guide](/tutorials/giga-display-shield/basic-touch).***

 ## Summary